leftlogic/fullfrontal2012/phase3/BROWSER-TODO.md

 Based on very quickly put together IE stylesheet with a min-width of 960px

 - "HTML5, beyond markup" heading overflows too much
-- map is too wide causing info columns to be too narrow wrapping plans names awkwardly

 - Buy Tickets pullout appears with left edge centered insead of center centered
 - image in workshops pullout stretched vertically
 - workshop price and buy tickets button in workshop pullout has incorrecting vertial algnment compared with name heading